 During World War I, Paderewski, a devoted patriot, became a member of the Polish National Committee, and was appointed its representative to the United States.
-He urged President Wilson to support the cause of Polish independence, which he included in his Fourteen Points in 1918.
+He urged President Woodrow Wilson to support the cause of Polish independence, which he included in his Fourteen Points in 1918.
 As the representative of Poland, he signed the Treaty of Versailles, which ended the Great War and restored Polish sovereignty after more than 120 years.

 Paderewski and his wife later spent much time with the Krajewskis in New York and traveled with them on occasion to his ranch near Paso Robles, in the Central Coast of California.
 Much of the contact between the two families during the war was related to raising money for financial relief for Poland, and when the war was over, to efforts to encourage American support for an independent Polish state.
-To this end the Paderewskis visited President Wilson and his chief foreign policy advisor, Colonel Edward House.
+To this end the Paderewskis met with President Wilson and his chief foreign policy advisor, Colonel Edward House.

 There is a sizable collection of letters and telegrams, principally for the years 1917 to 1919, from Helena Paderewski to Mother giving a clear picture of the relationship of the two families and Helena's fondness for Mother.

 The correspondence is to and from many places, including New York, California, Chicago, Miami, and trains en route.
 Much has to do with travel plans and when they can next meet.
 There is news about friends, the sale of the dolls (for fund-raising for Poland), and organizations to benefit children.
 Helena talks about being ill and tired at times; she suffered a fall in Paso Robles with broken bones and pain.